Abstract of Judgment

 Templates and Forms

 Once you have completed the Abstract of Judgment, Civil and Small Claims (EJ-001), you must file the form with the Superior Court that issued the judgment, so that the court clerk can certify the document.
 You will then need to take the certified abstract to the County Recorder’s office to record the document.
-After recording, you have a lien against any property held in the judgment debtor’s name.
+After recording, you have a judgment lien on any real estate held in the judgment debtor’s name in that county.

 Step-by-Step Instructions